cdl-saarland/AnICA-UI/devidisc_ui/basic_ui/inline_docs/single_campaign.md

     This is the number of batches that were investigated during the campaign.
   - discoveries made: The number of discoveries, i.e. non-subsuming interesting abstract basic blocks, made during the discovery campaign.
   - discoveries per batch: The average (arithmetic mean) number of discoveries per batch.
+  - average generality: The average over the minimal numbers of instruction schemes represented by any abstract instruction of the abstract blocks (i.e. avg({min({len(absinsn.representedSchemes) for absinsn in discovery}) for discovery in Campaign})).
-  - avg witness length: The average length of witnesses over all discoveries of the campaign.
+  - average witness length: The average length of witnesses over all discoveries of the campaign.
-  - avg number of instructions: The average number of abstract instructions over all discoveries of the campaign.
+  - average number of instructions: The average number of abstract instructions over all discoveries of the campaign.
   - time spent: The time that passed while performing the campaign.

 ### Plots